-And also because grilled corn tastes so good!
-The smoky flavor and rugged char marks on the kernels make grilled corn a welcome addition in salsas, relishes and salads, not to mention how delicious it is to eat right off the cob.
+Grilled corn tastes so good!
+The smoky flavor and rugged char marks on the kernels make grilled corn a welcome addition in salsas, relishes, and salads, not to mention how delicious it is to eat right off the cob.

-The cheese base is made from a simple roux and a blend of Monterey Jack and Cheddar.
+The queso base is made from Cheddar and Monterey Jack cheeses, full of flavor and they smoothly together.

 - 4 ears sweet corn, husks and silk removed